koopjs/koop/packages/koop-core/README.md

 * Database
   * Koop needs a spatial database to act as a cache for data
   * Currently supports PostGIS (PostgreSQL) and Spatialite (SQLite)
+    * Out of the box an in-memory SQLite db is used but PostGIS is highly recommended

 ## Installation